Cost Guide

 Line ItemUsually Included?Notes

-Tree removal labor✓ YesCutting, sectioning, rigging
+Tree removal labor✓ YesCutting, sectioning, rigging the drop

-Debris removal✓ UsuallyAsk what "cleanup" specifically means
+Debris removal✓ UsuallyPin down exactly what "cleanup" means to them

 • Crew of 3 people × 4 hours = 12 labor hours